DdMad/xact-mongodb-impl/README.md

 ```bash
 /temp/mongodb/bin/mongos --fork --configdb {config server address}:{config server port number} --logpath={log directory path}/{log file name}
 ```
-For this, we use the default port number, and you can specifiy port number by `--port {your port number}`
+For this, we use the default port number and you may not change it otherwise the program may fail.

 Now we have set up 3 `mongod` (i.e. shard) and 1 `mongos` and 1 `config server`.